install4j HelpDownload

 • com.install4j.api.unix.*

-You can put a number of import statements as the first lines in the text area in order to avoid using fully qualified class names.
+You can put a number of import statements as the first lines in the text area to avoid using fully qualified class names.
 For example:

 import java.awt.Color;